 The first page of Chapter 1 is page 1.
 All pages that follow, including the narrative, any figures or tables, bibliography and appendices, are numbered consecutively in Arabic numerals.
 Do not renumber from the start of each chapter.

 Page numbers must be placed in the top margin of each page, preferably at the top right.
-They may be placed outside of the required margins (between the required margin and the page edge) but should be at least $\frac{3}{4}$ inch from the edges of the page.
+They may be placed outside of the required margins (between the required margin and the page edge) but should be at least 3⁄4 inch from the edges of the page.
+Page numbers should be placed consistently and avoid being placed in an alternating pattern.
+Only exception being for landscaped pages, as described below.